MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 Connector support both modes.
 It can send inventory to multiple Shopify locations or work as fulfillment service.

 From [!INCLUDE[prod_short](../includes/prod_short.md)] perspective when you create item and want to send it to Shopify you also want to:
-* use **Default** toggle to specify if this item will be fulfilled by Shopify fulfillment or by 3PL.
+* use **Default Product Location** toggle to specify if this item will be fulfilled by Shopify fulfillment or by 3PL.
 There is always **Business Central Fulfillment Service**, but there can be more fulfillments services if more apps are installed.
-You can enable **Default** only in one record if you want to use fulfillment service.
+You can enable **Default Product Location** only in one record if you want to use fulfillment service.
-* use **Default** toggle to specify which locations you want to use to track inventory.
-You can turn on **Default** for multiple locations where **Is Fulfillment Service** is disabled.
+* use **Default Product Location** toggle to specify which locations you want to use to track inventory.
+You can turn on **Default Product Location** for multiple locations where **Is Fulfillment Service** is disabled.
 Notice that inventory will be always tracked for primary location.

 #### What is the difference?

 Shopify fulfilment is useful when using Shopify POS and there are multiple physical stores.
 You want employee in physical store to know their current inventory.
-In this case you create multiple locations in Shopify, multiple locations in [!INCLUDE[prod_short](../includes/prod_short.md)], activate **Default** for all these locations.
+In this case you create multiple locations in Shopify, multiple locations in [!INCLUDE[prod_short](../includes/prod_short.md)], activate **Default Product Location** for all these locations.

 If logistic is handled in [!INCLUDE[prod_short](../includes/prod_short.md)] where can have as many locations as needed representing distribution centers, you don't create locations in Shopify, Shopify connector creates Business Central Fulfillment Services automatically and you can link inventory via Location Filters from several locations to one fulfilment services record.
 As result in Shopify there is no information about where goods are sent from, it only has information about  tracking.
 While in [!INCLUDE[prod_short](../includes/prod_short.md)] you can select based on availability and proximity to destination.

-#### Example of using  of projected available balance
+#### Example of using Default Product Location toggle

 AFter you choose **Get Shopify Locations** you got following locations: